 In the meantime, make the Strawberry Jam Filling (See Notes in Recipe for Homemade).

 For the Filling:

-In a small bowl, add 1 cup of strawberry preserves and lightly squeeze 1 Tbsp of lemon juice in it and stir together until incorporated.
+In a small bowl, add 1 cup of strawberry preserves and lightly squeeze 1 tablespoon of lemon juice in it and stir together until incorporated.

 Preheat the oven to 350 degrees Fahrenheit and line two baking sheets with parchment paper.

 Once chilled, remove the dough from the refrigerator and place on a lightly floured surface, rolling it out into a large rectangle (about 3 mm thick).
 Cut into small-medium circles using a biscuit cutter, until all dough it used.

 On all circle cuts, lightly brush vegan butter to ensure that they close together best!
 On one cut dough, add 1 tablespoon of the strawberry filling and carefully cover it with another circular piece, gently pressing the edges down.
 Using a fork, carefully “crimp” around the edges and place on the baking sheet.